hklz/sslRNAD/README.md

 [![DOI](https://zenodo.org/badge/501138098.svg)](https://zenodo.org/badge/latestdoi/501138098)

-This repository is the original implementation of sslRNAD: The **S**ingle **S**tem **L**oop s**R**NA **D**esigner.
+This repository is the original implementation of sslRNAD: The **S**ingle **S**tem **L**oop s**R**NA **D**esigner (WebSever: *ssl*-sRNA de novo designer).

-**sslRNAD** is a program that allows users to design single stem loop sRNAs (*ssl-sRNA*) from scratch, to repress the expression of the gene of interest (target gene).
-This package contains an *ssl-sRNA* scoring function and related scripts to design automatically *ssl-sRNA* with predefined single stem loop structure and tunable regulatory activities.
+**sslRNAD** is a program that allows users to design single stem loop sRNAs (*ssl*-sRNA) from scratch, to repress the expression of the gene of interest (target gene).
+This package contains an *ssl*-sRNA scoring function and related scripts to design automatically *ssl*-sRNA with predefined single stem loop structure and tunable regulatory activities.

-Numerous *ssl-sRNAs* can be designed by sslRNAD for a selected gene. sslRNAD also accepts batch target genes input (DNA sequence in fasta-format).
+Numerous *ssl*-sRNAs can be designed by sslRNAD for a selected gene. sslRNAD also accepts batch target genes input (DNA sequence in fasta-format).
 In this situation, one *ssl-sRNA* with strong activity will be designed for each target gene.
-For each *ssl-sRNA*, sslRNAD design simultaneously two pairs of primers, which containing the DNA sequences of the *ssl-sRNA*, the interfaced promoter (customized) and regions homologous to the expression backbone (customized vector/plasmid).
-With the designed primers, users can do one-pot PCR to construct the expression vector of the ssl-sRNA.
+For each *ssl*-sRNA, sslRNAD design simultaneously two pairs of primers, which containing the DNA sequences of the *ssl*-sRNA, the interfaced promoter (customized) and regions homologous to the expression backbone (customized vector/plasmid).
+With the designed primers, users can do one-pot PCR to construct the expression vector of the *ssl*-sRNA.
 A simple demo is provided.

 ## System Requirements

-### Software and OS Dependencies
+### OS and Software Dependencies

 Ubuntu 18.04